rokasandreikenas/currency/README.md

 # currency
-Check and download currency exchange rates from the beginning of the period to the end of the period.
+Check and download currency exchange rates from the beginning of the period to the end of the period.<br/>
 [Demo](https://rokasandreikenas.github.io/currency/)

 ## Features